All Products

 Storage Redundancy Type

-• LRS (Locally Redundant Storage): (Default) Stores data in a single zone.
-If the zone is unavailable, data becomes inaccessible.
+• LRS (Locally Redundant Storage): Stores data within a single zone.
+If the zone becomes unavailable, data is inaccessible.
+This is the default option.

-• ZRS (Zone-Redundant Storage): Replicates data across multiple zones within a region for higher availability.
+• ZRS (Zone-Redundant Storage): Replicates data across multiple zones within a region, providing higher availability.

-• ZRS provides higher data availability but also incurs higher costs.
+• ZRS provides higher data availability but incurs higher costs than LRS.

 View a catalog